 Asian DNA from Mexico?

 Even lesser known than the presence of African DNA in Mexico is the influence of Asian migration to Mexico.
-Some of the migration occurred hundreds of years ago when the Spanish brought slaves from Asian countries.
+Some of the migration occurred hundreds of years ago when the Spanish brought enslaved individuals from Asian countries.

-In fact, during the colonial era, slaves, workers, and sailors came to Mexico from several Asian countries: Japan, Korea, Malaysia, the Philippines, Cambodia, Timor, India, Ceylon, China and others.
+In fact, during the colonial era, enslaved people, workers, and sailors came to Mexico from several Asian countries: Japan, Korea, Malaysia, the Philippines, Cambodia, Timor, India, Ceylon, China and others.

 This aspect of Mexican ancestry is sometimes called “The Fourth Root” – though even less has been published on this topic than about Mexico’s African heritage.